aspose-gis/Aspose-GIS-Reference-Tutorials/content/english/net/layer-management/create-file-gdb-with-single-layer/_index.md

 ### Is there a trial version available for Aspose.GIS for .NET?
 Yes, you can explore the features of Aspose.GIS for .NET by downloading the [free trial version](https://releases.aspose.com/).
 ### Where can I find detailed documentation for Aspose.GIS for .NET?
-Refer to the [official documentation](https://reference.aspose.com/gis/net/) for comprehensive information on Aspose.GIS for .NET.
+Refer to the [documentation](https://reference.aspose.com/gis/net/) for comprehensive information on Aspose.GIS for .NET.
 ### How can I get support for Aspose.GIS for .NET?
 Visit the [Aspose.GIS forum](https://forum.aspose.com/c/gis/33) for community support and assistance.
 ### Are temporary licenses available for Aspose.GIS for .NET?